frankibem/RaiderGrader/README.md

 - Enter an email address and password
 - Password rules: At least 6 characters in length, at least 1 uppercase letter, 1 lowercase letter, a digit and a punctuation.
 - If registration is successful, you will be taken back to the login page.

-## Error Handling
-- At this moment, error handling has not been fully implemented.
-Bear with us, if you encounter any problems.